Common household mold

 What You Need To Know About Aspergillus In Your Home

 Researchers suggest that aspergillus molds truly cannot formally be identified outside of laboratory testing.
-However, said scientific professionals maintain the fungus typically possesses certain notable characteristics.
+However, said scientific professionals maintain that fungus typically possesses certain notable characteristics.

 First, the substance typically has a fine, powdery texture.
 Additionally, aspergillus is especially noted for its capacity to grow at rapidly alarming rates.